awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 1. AWS Config returns the evaluations and you can view the compliance results for your rule\.

 **Note**
 You can view the configuration details in the AWS Config timeline and look up resources in the AWS Config console for resources that AWS Config supports\.
 If you configured AWS Config to record all resource types, newly supported resources will automatically be recorded\.
-For more information, see [AWS Config Supported AWS Resource Types and Resource Relationships](resource-config-reference.md)\.
+For more information, see [Supported Resource Types](resource-config-reference.md)\.